Photo of Gregory E. Kunkle

 Drones, or unmanned aerial vehicles (UAVs), are experiencing rapid growth throughout the world.
 In the United States, the FAA expects the recreational UAV fleet to reach almost 1.5 million units by 2024.
 Significant growth is also expected in commercial drones used for safety, delivery, and service operations, with the number of such aircraft expected to

-On March 9, 2023, Keller and Heckman attorneys Greg Kunkle, Casey Lide, and Jason Chun presented a webinar titled “Navigating the FCC’s Universal Service Program: Compliance Requirements for Service Providers.”
+On March 9, 2023, Keller and Heckman attorneys Greg Kunkle and Casey Lide presented a webinar titled “Navigating the FCC’s Universal Service Program: Compliance Requirements for Service Providers.”

 The FCC’s Universal Service Fund (USF) program is one of the most significant regulatory issues faced by service providers.
-The USF assessment amount is substantial
+The USF assessment amount is substantial and penalties

 The FCC’s CBRS band at 3.55-3.70 GHz took a big leap forward this month.